The Geography Curriculum

-Students start with the topic Introduction to Geography.
-Students develop their knowledge on human and physical features for various regions around the world, comparing the similarities and differences between each, this is done through developing their atlas skills.
-The next topic Fantastic Places focuses on specific areas of the world which are unique.
+Students start with the topic ‘Introduction to Geography’.
+Students develop their knowledge of human and physical features for various regions around the world, comparing the similarities and differences between each.
+This is supported through the development of competencies relating to atlas reading.
+The next topic, ‘Fantastic Places’, focuses on specific areas of the world which are unique.
 Students investigate each location in depth looking at the various human and physical features, the impact of human activity at each location as well as the various stakeholders who are affected by the use of each.
-Students also begin to develop their geographical skills in Year 7 from grid references to scale, these are embedded in all subsequent topics taught providing students with the opportunity to further develop these skills.
+Students also begin to develop their geographical skills in Year 7 from grid references to scale; competencies that are embedded in all subsequent topics to further develop these skills.
 The final unit studied provides students with the chance to develop their geographical investigative skills in conducting a short study.
 This allows students to collect their own primary data and develop their data presentation techniques.

 Key Stage 4

 Students study the physical element of the specification including tectonic hazards, climatic hazards, coastal landscapes and glacial landscapes.
-Students develop their knowledge on the physical processes operating within each topic as well as the effects these processes have.
+Students develop their knowledge of the physical processes operating within each topic as well as the effects these processes have.
 Students are then able to assess how different stakeholders are affected and present a strong argument for the best sustainable strategies when trying to reduce these effects.
 Students also collect the primary data for their fieldwork investigations (one human and one physical) during the summer term.
 Through this, students will be able to apply knowledge and understanding in order to interpret, analyse and evaluate information and issues related to their enquiry.

 Key Stage 5

-Students also conduct their own independent enquiry.
-After initial teacher guidance on the suitability of their chosen investigation students conduct all stages of an investigation from completing risk assessments to statistical analysis.
+Students also conduct their own independent enquiry In Year 13.
+After initial teacher guidance on the suitability of their chosen investigation, students conduct all stages of an investigation from completing risk assessments to statistical analysis.
 Finally, students evaluate and reflect on their investigation showing an understanding of the wider context and ethical dimensions of their coursework.